ktam069/MSA_Phase_2_2019/ai_project/README.md

 USE_CHECKPOINT = False
 ```

 By default, both flags are set to false.
-This will make the program train a model from scratch.
+This will make the program train the model from scratch.

 Enabling *USE_LOADED_MODEL* will load the latest model that was saved in the *saved_models* folder.
 (This model is saved after training all epochs.)